top of page

 Exiles

-Any part that was hurt, neglected, rejected, scared or shamed as a child, teen or younger adult goes into hiding and becomes unknown to your conscious awareness.
-These emotionally-charged sub-personalities become the exiles of your inner family system.
+Any part that was hurt, neglected, rejected, scared, or shamed as a child, teen, or younger adult goes into hiding and becomes unknown to your conscious awareness.
+These emotionally charged sub-personalities become the exiles of your inner family system.
 These exiles are overwhelmed with feelings of rejection, shame, and unlovability.

 These hurting, rejected inner parts are vulnerable.
 They will flood you with overwhelming emotions.
 They also look for love in unhealthy ways.
 They try to resolve their pain in unhealthy situations similar to what hurt them in the first place.
 If unaccepted within, exiled parts of self will seek love, acceptance, and protection from the same types of people who hurt them in the first place.